kfred/getDataAsync/README.md

-When set to true, the "clean" will strip aggregations, such as "SUM" and "MIN" from the field names in your worksheet, which Tableau includes by default, and transform your JSON output into a single-dimensional array of objects.
+When set to true, the "clean" will strip aggregations, such as "SUM" and "MIN" from the field names in your worksheet, which Tableau includes by default, and transform your JSON output into a single-dimensional array of objects containing only the fieldName and formattedValue values from Tableau.

 This may make it easier to work with your JSON output, but this option must be explicitly set to true if you would like to use it.

 ## Example

-Here is an example of retrieving the "Male" data associated with a "Gender" filter in a Tableau workbook defined as viz, then printing the object to the browser console:
+Here is an example of retrieving the "Male" data associated with a "Gender" filter in a Tableau workbook defined as viz, then printing the returned data to the browser console:

 ```javascript